RoxCian/TheAsphyxiaOfEternity/README.md

 ---

-The project used some data for web UI and game from several external websites/project, websites/project are listed as follows:
+This project used some data for web UI and game from several external websites/project, websites/project are listed as follows:

 - <a href="http://bemaniwiki.com/">BEMANIWiki</a> for web UI data.
 - <a href="http://remywiki.com/">RemyWiki</a> for some missing jackets.